tyronyiu/Uni/MGT345/2019-02-04-continued.md

 #### Overtime

 Most commonly used method for meeting short-term fluctuations in work volume.
-It avoids recruitment, selection and training costs and emploees benefit from increased profit, though problems can arise and overtime is not a sustainable method for filling vacancies, as employees will probably not normalise to overtime level work loads.
+It avoids recruitment, selection and training costs and employees benefit from increased profit, though problems can arise and overtime is not a sustainable method for filling vacancies, as employees will probably not normalise to overtime level work loads.